parrotassassin15/eCPPT/Buffer-Overflow-Prep/x86-Windows-Stack-Based-Buffer-Overflow.md

 when "main()" runs "str" will set "hello world" in the stack.
-Then it will hit the "parrot(str)" but it has to go somewhere else in memory to execute it so "program.continue" will save its place so it knows to come back to that same spot. "string parrot(str):" will then be executed and when it hits "return parrotbathing"
+Then it will hit the "parrot(str)" but it has to go somewhere else in memory to execute it so "program.continue" will save its place so it knows to come back to that same spot. "string parrot(str):" will then be executed and when it hits "return parrotbathing" it will go back to program.continue

 Order of everything being ran: